Banana Bread Recipe

 Just like my friend The Amateur Gourmet Adam, who posted about his recipe tweaking habit recently, I’m not one to leave a perfectly good recipe alone.
 Even when it comes to something so simple, and so seemingly perfect, I rarely could stop myself from tweaking it a little.
 At times the results of my tinkering are disastrous – Dorie Greenspan’s perfectly innocent French Yogurt Cake recipe I played with yesterday was one, but that story’s for another time.
 At other times, however, I ended up with something like this Banana Bread, which I think – rather ungrammatically I might add – is a more perfect version of an already perfect recipe.

 So I baked one.
 I liked it, quite a lot.
-Though there was something that was just not quite there, there.
+However, there was something that was just not quite there, there.
 You know what I mean.
 It was very good, but also very sweet, even after I reduced the sugar amount by 1/4 cup.

 It was also rather flat and one-note, lacking acidity to support the cloying sweetness.
 For this, I’m not sure if it’s the flaw of the recipe or it’s the fault of the modern-day bananas engineered to be pretty much all sugar in a tabular form.
 (You noticed this too, yes, I cannot possibly be the only one.)